|4.45 am looking east over Cannon Hill Park|

 The Mistle Thrush is the first song on my list as I walk along the riverside, and a badger hovers across the path in quick succession.
 The legless form of the low lying badger is unmistakable, even in low light.

 Eyes soon become accustomed to the dark and ears to the quiet.

 The dawn chorus is mostly free from background city noise, but I realise that Sunday choruses are best with even less distant traffic.
 Saturday, perhaps more people are at work.
-A Sunday before a bank holiday is the prime time - therfore the International Dawn Chorus is held on the first Sunday in May.
+A Sunday before a bank holiday is the prime time - therefore the International Dawn Chorus is held on the first Sunday in May.
 Indeed the 7th this year.

 Evening choruses likewise are polluted with the drone of distant traffic.

 Today, Blackcaps and Chiffchaffs compete well with Wrens, Robins, Blackbirds and Thrushes.

 7.00 am - time for breakfast in the pavilion.
 A good start to the day.